blast-cu/econ-indicators/README.md

+# econ-indicators
-# Framing in the Presence of Supporting Data: A Case Study in U.S. Economic News
+Code for the paper [Framing in the Presence of Supporting Data: A Case Study in U.S. Economic News] (https://arxiv.org/abs/2402.14224)

-Code for the paper []
+## Abstract
+The mainstream media has much leeway in what it chooses to cover and how it covers it.
+These choices have real-world consequences on what people know and their subsequent behaviors.
+However, the lack of objective measures to evaluate editorial choices makes research in this area particularly difficult.
+In this paper, we argue that there are newsworthy topics where objective measures exist in the form of supporting data and propose a computational framework to analyze editorial choices in this setup.
+We focus on the economy because the reporting of economic indicators presents us with a relatively easy way to determine both the selection and framing of various publications.
+Their values provide a ground truth of how the economy is doing relative to how the publications choose to cover it.
+To do this, we define frame prediction as a set of interdependent tasks.
+At the article level, we learn to identify the reported stance towards the general state of the economy.
+Then, for every numerical quantity reported in the article, we learn to identify whether it corresponds to an economic indicator and whether it is being reported in a positive or negative way.
+To perform our analysis, we track six American publishers and each article that appeared in the top 10 slots of their landing page between 2015 and 2023.

 ## Quick Start
 To begin, clone the repo and create a directory in the top level of the repository called *data*.
 This directory will be ignored by github.
-Dowload the [economic news article dataset]{} and place it in this directory.
+Dowload the [economic news article dataset]() and place it in this directory.
 See [Dataset Schema](#dataset-schema) for format of expected dataset.

 <!-- <a id="dataset-schema"></a> -->
 ## Dataset Schema